 Cross-country skiing is one of the best ways to burn calories and lose weight for the following 5 reasons.

-1. The Amount of Calories Burned Cross-Country Skiing
+1. How Many Calories Does Cross-Country Skiing Burn?

 You probably already know that cross-country skiing burns more calories than downhill skiing.
 An average 180 lb person can burn 572 calories each hour even by slow, low-intensity cross-country skiing, and even more (654 calories/h) if he or she increases intensity.
 A 205 lb person can burn 651 and 745 calories / hour with the same level of intensity, respectively.